 This degree focuses primarily on research in the area of education.
 The Master of Education (Research) is designed for students who wish to undertake a research degree but not one of the length and scale of a PhD, EdD or MPhil; use this degree as a pathway into the PhD and EdD degrees, and/or wish to enrol in a higher degree that contains some coursework but do not wish to undertake the amount required by the Master of Education coursework degree.

-Credit points: 6 Teacher/Coordinator: Dr Aek Phakiti Session: Semester 1,Semester 2 Classes: 1x1hr lecture/week, 1x1hr tutorial/week commencing week 2 Assessment: 1 group presentation (20%); portfolio assessment of research proposal development (made up of 3 sub-assignments) (80%) Campus: Camperdown/Darlington Mode of delivery: Normal (lecture/lab/tutorial) Day
+Credit points: 6 Teacher/Coordinator: Dr Aek Phakiti Session: Semester 1,Semester 2 Classes: 1x1hr lecture/week, 1x1hr tutorial/week commencing week 2 Assessment: 1 x2000wd comparative review of quantitative and qualitative studies (20%); 4500wd research proposal (made up of 2 sub assignments) (80%) Campus: Camperdown/Darlington, Sydney Mode of delivery: Normal (lecture/lab/tutorial) day

 This unit introduces a range of approaches to research in the area of languate studies.
 The unit provides frameworks with which students can review and critique previous research as well as framework for writing a research proposal.
 This is a required unit of study for students who wish to include a Dissertation in their MEd TESOL degree.